What if you don't need to leave your everyday life behind to go deeper?

 Tried it all before?

-Convert your worst habits into your strongest allies.
+Convert your habits into your strongest allies.

 Sooner or later, those shadows from the forest will step into the clearing.
 The repeating patterns, old habits, self-talk, self-sabotage.
 And instead of ‘dealing’ with them or ‘overcoming’, we’ll lean into the powerful but simple, everyday practices to make allies of your enemies.